dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Earn your confidence, nurture it, then help to build it in others.**
+**Focus on your goal.
+Don't look in any direction but ahead.**

-Alex Malley
+Anonymous